 - The product label must be written in Spanish.
-Whenever the product label is not originally written in Spanish, a supplementary label can be applied to the package instead of a requiring new packaging be developed.
-In that case, the supplementary label must contain, in Spanish, all the information required. - The information provided on new packaging or a supplementary label must fully and accurately reflect the information on the original product label/packaging. - If a product's original label does not contain all the information required by the local regulations, the missing information should be included in the supplementary label. - Multilingual labels are allowed as long as the information in other languages does not interfere with the information in the Spanish language.
+Whenever the product label is not originally written in Spanish, a supplementary label can be applied to the package instead of requiring new packaging.
+The supplementary label must contain all required information in Spanish. - The information provided on new packaging or a supplementary label must fully and accurately reflect the information on the original product label/packaging. - If a product's original label does not contain all the information required by the local regulations, the missing information should be included in the supplementary label. - Multilingual labels are allowed as long as the information in other languages does not interfere with the information in the Spanish language. - MINSA permits Spanish language labels to be applied in Costa Rica prior to the product reaching the point of sale.